slash-fr/jka-server-status/README.md

 wget -O phpunit.phar https://phar.phpunit.de/phpunit-12.phar
 php phpunit.phar --bootstrap src/autoload.php tests
 ```
+It's recommended to run them on your development machine, **not** on your production server.

 ## License
 The code in this repository is released under the [MIT License](LICENSE.txt).